 What is a database profile?
 A database profile is a named set of parameters stored in your system registry that defines a connection to a particular database in the InfoMaker development environment.
 You must create a database profile for each data connection.

-Using database profiles is the easiest way to manage data connections in the InfoMaker development environment.
-For example, you can:

-- Select a database profile to connect to or switch between databases - Edit a database profile to customize a connection - Delete a database profile if you no longer need to access that data - Import and export database profiles to share connection parameters quickly

-For instructions on using database profiles, see Chapter 6, "Managing Database Connections."
+What you can do Using database profiles is the easiest way to manage data connections in the InfoMaker development environment.
+For example, you can: • Select a database profile to connect to or switch between databases • Edit a database profile to customize a connection • Delete a database profile if you no longer need to access that data • Import and export database profiles to share connection parameters quickly For more information For instructions on using database profiles, see Chapter 11, "Managing Database Connections."